SNUGNSS/snugnss.github.io/content/publication/ij_200803/index.md

 ---
-title: "“A Feasibility Study on a Regional Navigation Transceiver System”"
+title: "A Feasibility Study on a Regional Navigation Transceiver System"
 authors:
 - Byungwoon Park
 - Doyoon Kim